 - There are a variety of herbs growing in pots and in the borders.
 We invite guests to make reasonable culinary use of these.

-- Broadband access via WiFi is available via repeaters, using the password supplied.
-If you have problems please let us know and we can reboot various things if necessary
+- Broadband access via WiFi is available via repeaters for emails etc, using the password supplied.
+It is not superfast, but if you have problems please let us know and we can reboot various things to get you connected.

 Protecting the environment